komalsrathi/leukapp/deploy/provisioning_notes.md

 ## Nginx Virtual Host config

 * see nginx.template.conf
-* replace SITENAME with, eg, staging.my-domain.com
+* replace HOST with, eg, staging.my-domain.com

-## Upstart Job
+## Upstart Job: WARNING NOT WORKING NOT NECCESSARY

 * see gunicorn-upstart.template.conf
-* replace SITENAME with, eg, staging.my-domain.com
+* replace HOST with, eg, staging.my-domain.com

 ## Folder structure:
 Assume we have a user account at /home/username